Does Aeromexico offer vegan meals? My experience!

 Reader supported 🙏

-I don’t run ads on my website because I want you to enjoy your time here!
+I don’t cover my website with adverts because I want you to enjoy your time here!
 However, this post may contain links to products and services I genuinely like.
 If you make a purchase through these links I may earn a small commission (at no cost to you) which keeps this website alive, and me fed!

 Are you flying Aeromexico soon?
 Have you found mixed information online about their vegan offering?

-Now having flown with Aeromexico, I can confirm it is good news for my fellow vegan travellers.
-But make sure to read on
+Now, having flown with Aeromexico, I can confirm it is good news for those of us looking to eat vegan on Aeromexico!

 Does Aeromexico offer vegan meals?

 I recently flew on a long-haul flight with Aeromexico and I can confirm that they do offer vegan meals.
 However, it isn’t obvious that they do.
-When you request it you will need to ask for their ‘Vegetarian’ meal and double check it has the code VGML.
-Read on to find out why!
+When you request it you will need to ask for the meal code VGML (the universal code for vegan meals), which they actually have advertised as a ‘Vegetarian’ meal.

 Their website doesn’t include a ‘Vegan Meal’ offering in their special meal selection, as you can see here.
 Instead, they have a ‘Vegetarian’ meal and a ‘Lacto-Ovo-Vegetarian’ meal.
 The customer service representative that I spoke with wasn’t able to confirm that the ‘Vegetarian’ meal came without any animal products, but he did confirm that it had the code VGML.